(Arc-)connectedness for the space of $\mathbb{Z}^d$-actions by $C^2$ diffeomorphisms on 1-dimensional manifolds: On the asymptotic variation and Mather invariant

-The hypothesis of vanishing asymptotic distortion arises in two relevant cases.
+The hypothesis of vanishing asymptotic variation is satisfied in two relevant cases.
 On the one hand, it is shown in \cite{Na1} that it holds for every $C^{1+\mathrm{ac}}$ circle diffeomorphism of irrational rotation number.
-(Warning: this result is false for $C^{1+\mathrm{bv}}$ diffeomorphisms; see Remark 2 therein.)
-On the other hand, it also holds if $f$ is a $C^{1+\mathrm{bv}}$ diffeomorphism of the interval with no interior fixed point that has a $C^{1+\mathrm{bv}}$ centralizer non-isomorphic to $\mathbb{Z}$ and for which the endpoints are parabolic.
+(Warning: this result is false for $C^{1+\mathrm{bv}}$ diffeomorphisms; see Proposition~2.2 therein.)
+On the other hand, it also holds if $f$ is a $C^{1+\mathrm{bv}}$ diffeomorphism of the interval with no interior fixed point that has a $C^1$ centralizer non-isomorphic to $\mathbb{Z}$ and for which the endpoints are parabolic.
 This follows from the relation between $\dist$ and the Mather invariant, as explained later on.

-We next give a more general version of Proposition \ref{prop-one} whose proof follows the very same lines but still applies in case of nonvanishing asymptotic distortion.
+We next give a more general version of Proposition \ref{prop-one} whose proof follows the very same lines but still applies in case of nonvanishing asymptotic variation.